AgnerVillaFabrega/terraform-technical-test/environments/t-test/README.md

    - Modify regions/AZs if needed
    - Adjust CIDR blocks if required

-3. The SSH key pair has been generated in the project root directory as `terraform-key` (private) and `terraform-key.pub` (public).
+3. The SSH key pair is located in the `keys/` directory: `keys/terraform-key` (private) and `keys/terraform-key.pub` (public).
 This key will be automatically imported by Terraform when creating EC2 instances.

 ## Deployment